superfluid-org/fluid/docs/USER_GUIDE.md

 You can participate in the currently live campaigns on [Superfluid Claim App](https://claim.superfluid.org).
 As your participation in the campaigns increases, you are entitled to claim a higher SUP flow rate by claiming it daily.

-### Unlocking SUP Tokens
+### Withdrawing SUP Tokens

-You can unlock your SUP tokens in two ways:
+You can withdraw your SUP tokens in two ways:

-#### 1. Instant Unlock (High Penalty)
+#### 1. Instant Withdraw (High Penalty)

-You can unlock your SUP tokens instantly.
+You can withdraw your SUP tokens instantly.
 Chosing this option will allow you to get your SUP tokens instantly to your wallet, however you will have to pay a high penalty.

-**Penalty**: 80% of the unlocked amount goes to stakers and liquidity providers
+**Penalty**: 80% of the withdrawn amount goes to stakers and liquidity providers

-#### 2. Vest Unlock (Reduced Penalty)
+#### 2. Vest Withdraw (Reduced Penalty)

-You can unlock your SUP tokens gradually.
+You can withdraw your SUP tokens gradually.
 Chosing this option will allow you to get your SUP tokens streamed to your wallet over the period of your choice.
-You will be subject to penalty based on the duration of the chosen unlock period.
+You will be subject to penalty based on the duration of the chosen withdraw period.

 **Penalty Calculation**:

-- Minimum Unlock Period: 7 days
+- Minimum Withdraw Period: 7 days
-- Maximum Unlock Period: 365 days
+- Maximum Withdraw Period: 365 days
-- Penalty decreases with longer unlock periods
+- Penalty decreases with longer withdraw periods

 **Example Penalties**: